 “Competition hardly plays a role in Dutch educational culture: students are seldom graded against each other.
 The teacher sets a minimum score and passes all students that meet this criterion.
 Dutch students are usually not very interested how they rank in class; they are mainly concerned with passing the course.
 Students striving to be the best will not talk about it as it is not done in the Netherlands to be too competitive or work too hard

-You can still become very successful regardless of how well you do in school, or what level of schooling you’ve accomplished, like become a prime minister in the Dutch parliament.
-Supposedly, more is being done in parliament to change this attitude, but as the Volkskrant points out, this movement is being spearheaded by “a significant number of ministers who only got nines by holding their report cards upside down.”
+You can still become very successful regardless of how well you do in school, or what level of schooling you’ve accomplished.
+Supposedly more is being done in parliament to change this attitude.
+The Volkskrant cautions this movement as being spearheaded by “a significant number of ministers who only got nines by holding their report cards upside down.”

 Bonus Number 6: If you actually graduate from a pre-university VWO program, you can apply directly to medical school.
 High school students who graduate with an 8 get automatic admission into a 6 year medical school program.
 Those who scored lower can join a weighted lottery to get into medical school.
 And they can keep reapplying to the medical school lottery up to a certain number of times.
 How lucky is that?